wp-plugins/wordpress-admin-bar-improved/readme.txt

 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.

+Alternatively, you can have WordPress upgrade it for you automatically via the Plugin Admin Page.

 ###Installing The Plugin###

 Extract all files from the ZIP file, making sure to keep the file structure intact, and then upload the plugin's folder to `/wp-content/plugins/`.